HunterStanton/SilentHill4Randomizer/readme.md

 * Red Chrism (cut from Silent Hill 4)

-## Crowd Control

-The Silent Hill 4 Randomizer includes Twitch CrowdControl support.
-It is recommended you disable all randomizer features when using CrowdControl to avoid potential issues.

 ## Installation

-Use the [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) (32-bit version as Silent Hill 4 is a 32-bit game), rename the DLL to dsound.dll, then extract the contents of the .7z into the Silent Hill 4 game directory.
+Use the [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) (32-bit version as Silent Hill 4 is a 32-bit game), rename the DLL to dsound.dll, then extract the contents of the [latest release](https://github.com/HunterStanton/SilentHill4Randomizer/releases) into the Silent Hill 4 game directory.
 You should end up with a /scripts/ folder and a couple new .bin files inside /data/.

-If you are only interested in restoring the hauntings, disable all the randomizer settings in the .ini file, but ensure that `RestoreHauntings` is set to 1 or use Steam006's Silent Hill 4 fix which now includes the hauntings fix.
+If you are only interested in restoring the hauntings, disable all the randomizer settings in the .ini file, but ensure that `RestoreHauntings` is set to 1 or use [Steam006's Silent Hill 4 fix](https://community.pcgamingwiki.com/files/file/1332-silent-hill-4-pc-fix-by-steam006/) which now includes the hauntings fix.

 ##### Performance Note